top of page

 Stage 1: Safety and Stabilization

 The first stage of therapy does not involve processing your painful experiences.
-First, it is important to discuss a ‘road map’ for your healing process, so you have a good sense of the inner work that is ahead of you.
+First, it is important to discuss a ‘road map’ for your healing process so you have a good sense of the inner work ahead of you.

-~ Becoming intimate with your nervous system and learning how to reasonably regulate your emotions in order to calm excessive fear, anger and overwhelm.
+~ Befriend and become intimate with your nervous system by learning to reasonably regulate your emotions by calming excessive fear, anger and overwhelm.
+Listen to Befriending Your Nervous System HERE.

-~ Establishing a feeling of safety and stability in your body, your relationships, and your life.
+~ Establish safety and stability in your body, relationships, and life.

-~ Starting a new meditation practice or initiating self-care routines that help you feel safe, stable and calm.
+~ Maintain a regular meditation practice and initiate daily self-care routines that help you feel safe, stable and calm.

-~ Recognizing and developing your inner strengths, and accessing available resources for your healing journey ahead.
+~ Recognize and develop your inner strengths and access available support and resources for your healing journey ahead.

 Stage 2: Remembrance and Mourning

-After developing a strong sense of personal safety and stability, you can move on to stage two.
-Stage two of trauma recovery works aims to access, address and relate to painful memories in a more empowered way.
+You can move on to Stage 2 after befriending your nervous system and developing a strong sense of personal safety and stability.
+Stage two of trauma recovery works to access, address and relate to painful memories in a more empowered way.

-~ Connecting to and "reassociating" with painful memories as they come up with love, presence and compassion.
+~ Connect to and "reassociate" with painful memories as they come up with love, presence and compassion.

-~ Acknowledging the detrimental impact that painful incidents have had on your life.
+~ Acknowledge the detrimental impact that painful incidents have had on your life.

-~ Mourning and releasing the losses associated with past trauma.
+~ Mourn and release the losses associated with past trauma.

-~ Accessing and amplifying the power you have now to heal the helplessness you felt in the past.
+~ Access and amplify the power you have now to heal the helplessness you felt in the past.

 Stage 3: Reconnection and Integration